The Staff and Faculty Wayfinder Website Project

 Who designed the Wayfinder?

-Inspired by emerging research in trauma-informed design, the plan for the Wayfinder website was developed by Associate Vice President for Equity and Inclusion Liz Hutchison in collaboration with DEI’s Joanna Furnans and IT Applications department staff in 2021 and 2022.
+Inspired by emerging research in trauma-informed design, the plan for the Wayfinder website was developed in 2021-22 by Associate Vice President for Equity and Inclusion Liz Hutchison, in collaboration the IT Applications department, including Alesia Torres, Tuan Bui, Linda Johansen, Cody Marvin, and Gil Garduno.
+DEI’s Joanna Furnans and Grace Faustino also assisted with design and technical support for the project.

 - Conceptualization and framing of website proposal;